PVirie/aknowthai/README.md

 Thai OCR with deep learning
-  - For neural network craze
+  - For neural network crazes
   - End-to-end training
+  		- only need images of characters and a list of characters in unicode
+  		- no need to provide stop marks or character cuts
   - with Accuracy

 ## Install Prerequisite